High Pitch Jigging

-High pitch jerk is a part of slow pitch jigging.
-Sato Sensei emphasizes that High pitch jerk is at one end of the continuous range of slow pitch principal.
+High Pitch Jigging (Sato Sensei calls it High Pitch Jerk) is a part of slow pitch jigging.
+Sato Sensei emphasizes that high pitch jerk is within the variations of slow pitch jigging principle.

 The application of slow pitch jigging is to give a moment in every pitch.
-A moment for the rod to spring back so that the jig lies or slides on its side, and the following moment for the jig to fall.
-Because these moments are when fish makes most bites.
+A moment for the rod to spring back so that the jig swims and falls on its own.
+You actually let go your jig for the moment.
+And these moments are when fish makes most bites.

-High Pitch Jerk is on the same principal, but with more power.
+High Pitch Jigging is on the same SPJ principle, but with more power.
 It utilizes;

-- Stronger rod that springs back the jig harder.
+- Stronger rod that whips the jig harder.

-- Reel with maximum speed, preferably more than 100cm per crank.
+- Use a reel which has maximum speed, preferably more than 100cm per crank.

 - Long jig which has greater momentum to swim on its own.

-- Stronger pitch and longer moment to hold up the rod.
+- Give strong punch (by reeling and jerking) and longer moment to hold up the rod.

-As the consequences, the characteristics of high pitch jerk in comparison with slow pitch jerk are;
+As a consequence, the characteristics of high pitch jigging in comparison with slow pitch jigging are;

 - The range of jig movements are horizontally wider.